gabbrieu/gabbrieu/README.md

 ## I'm currently a Student and a TypeScript Developer!!

-- 🌱 I’m currently learning TypeScript with NestJS! 🤣
+- 🌱 I’m currently working with TypeScript and NestJS and learning Vue.js for my term paper!
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects and become a better developer
+- 🥅 2021 Goals: Contribute more to Open Source project, learn one frontend framework and become a better developer
 - ⚡ Fun fact: I love to watch animes and movies

 ### Connect with me: